Key takeaways

 Tax considerations when selling your business

-Without proper planning, there’s a risk of mishandling the transaction that can be detrimental when it comes to taxes.
+Without proper planning, the tax implications can be significant.
 Here are six questions that can help you determine the tax impact of your sale.

 1. How are you taxed when you sell a business?